Group sues to block Los Angeles ban on medical marijuana shops

-LOS ANGELES, Aug 17 (Reuters) - A group of medical marijuana patients sued the city of Los Angeles o n F riday, seeking to block a citywide ban that would shut down most of its storefront pot dispensaries in three weeks.
+LOS ANGELES (Reuters) - A group of medical marijuana patients sued the city of Los Angeles on Friday, seeking to block a citywide ban that would shut down most of its storefront pot dispensaries in three weeks.

 The lawsuit, filed on behalf of 11 patients by the nonprofit Patient Care Alliance Los Angeles trade association, says users are protected by California’s 1996 legalization of medical marijuana and a constitutional right to freedom of assembly.